bradfrys/MyRetail/README.md

 INSERT INTO my_retail.price_table("product_id", "value", "currency_code") VALUES ('79368889', 42.24, 'BTC');
 SELECT * FROM my_retail.price_table;
 ```
 Run this application with the default configuration to use the Cassandra Container.

+# Conclusion/Retrospecitve notes:

+This is a proof of concept, *not* a production ready service.
+Given a full sprint/development cycle,
+I would've liked to included the following;

+#### NEED-to-have's (bare minimum):
+- Unit tests for each class (happy/sad paths)
+- Error handling (Global exception handler to provide useful responses)
+- Security (Spring provides LDAP features, but would need to match whatever standard policy is)

+#### NICE-to-have's (things I consider "standard"):
+- Integration tests for each request path (controller -> service -> DAO)
+- Code style and test coverage verification (checktyle/jacoco gradle plugins)
+- Automated CI/CD pipeline with steps for testing and deployment
+- Embedded Cassandra (instead of a local Docker container) for testing
+- A more organized model's package, it's the least cohesive portion of this service
+- Better documentation (Postman collection or Swagger-ui, both allow for ease of testing)
+- Logging configuration optimization (setting levels based on testing and support scenarios, storing logs)